adobe/generator-aio-app/generators/app/templates/README.md

 - `aio app deploy` to build and deploy all actions on Runtime and static files to CDN
 - `aio app undeploy` to undeploy the app

-Each of the above commands can either be run for actions or static files, append `-s` or `-a`, for example `aio app deploy -s` will only build and deploy static files.

 ## Config